natalidesanti/mimicking_hg_connection_using_ml/data/data.md

 # dataset file

-In this file you can include IllustrisTNG dataset.
+In this folder you can include IllustrisTNG dataset.

-Please, go to the Illustris' page: [https://www.illustris-project.org/] to get the data!
+Please, go to the Illustris' [page][https://www.illustris-project.org/] to get the data.
+Remember that you will need to compute some properties according to the paper.

-In order to use the notebook provided in this project, remember to give the header names as:
+In order to use the notebook provided in this project, remember to give dataset file the name: `IllustrisTNG.csv` and that the the header should be according to:
    * Halo Mass: `M_h`
    * Halo Concentration: `C_h`
    * Halo Spin: `S_h`